-- A randomized Phase 2 clinical trial evaluating BNT113 in combination with pembrolizumab versus pembrolizumab monotherapy as a first-line treatment in patients with unresectable recurrent or metastatic HPV16+ head and neck squamous cell carcinoma (HNSCC) expressing programmed cell death ligand-1 (PD-L1) is ongoing. - An investigator-initiated and sponsored Phase 1/2 dose escalation basket trial evaluating BNT113 in patients with HPV16+ head and neck and other cancers is ongoing.
+A randomized Phase 2 clinical trial (NCT04534205) evaluating BNT113 (encoding E6 and E7 proteins of HPV16) in combination with pembrolizumab (Merck's Keytruda) versus pembrolizumab monotherapy as a first-line treatment in patients with unresectable recurrent or metastatic HPV16+ head and neck squamous cell carcinoma expressing PD-L1 is ongoing.

-iv.
+• A Phase 1/2 dose escalation trial evaluating BNT113 in the post-adjuvant and metastatic setting in patients with HPV16+ head and neck and other cancers has been terminated and the follow up period ended in July 2023.
+This was an investigator-initiated trial sponsored by the University Hospital Southampton NHS Foundation Trust.

+vi.
 BNT116 in advanced non-small-cell lung cancer (NSCLC).